 You tend to wear a smaller clothing size up top and a larger size on bottom, or at least you probably should for best fit.
 Your biggest shopping challenge is finding pants that fit your curvy bottom without leaving a gap in the waistband.
-My new 2-part course, Style Your Silhouette has an entire module dedicated to bottoms and how to find pants that fit you right.
-You can sign up and start Course 1 now with the link above!
+This is such a common problem that I’ve created a FREE Masterclass on how to find pants that fit you right, and you can reserve your spot right now!
+If you want to dive even deeper into dressing for your body shape, my new 2-part course, Style Your Silhouette has an entire module dedicated to bottoms and so much more!

 The typical pear shape is lauded for having a very narrow waist, but that’s not true across the board.
 If you have a short torso, that extreme waist taper isn’t possible, and you may have a very straight waist.
 But, because of the proportions from torso to hips, you will still look like you have some waist.